zachChilders/deanonymization/README.md

 ### Contributions

-1. Cameron will handle ingress & help with data deanon implementation
+ - Aaron will
-1. Zach will
+ - Cameron will handle ingress & help with data deanon implementation
-1. Aaron will
+ - Zach will